Joshua Abuto (Class of 2016): Wanting to make a difference | Aga Khan Academies

 Joshua Abuto (Class of 2016): Wanting to make a difference

-Joshua Abuto tells an inspiring and promising tale of what drives him to sustain his vision of making a difference in the lives of his fellow citizens in Kenya.
-“My dad once told me, “he muses, “you will never be judged by your potential but rather by your actions.”
+“My dad once told me, 'You will never be judged by your potential but rather by your actions.'”
 Those words that Joshua’s father uttered to him permanently entrenched themselves in his mind.

 And what exactly does Joshua want to accomplish to improve the lives of citizens of his home country after he completes his college studies in the United States?

-“After my education, I will return home to foster change and development in Kenya to the best of my ability,” he states emphatically.
 His focus will be on urban planning of cities, as well as “developing a skills approach to learning when it comes to running local systems.”
-He believes technology is a vital and integral part of systems organisations and must be used to improve the functioning of government and private organisations to eradicate fraud and mismanagement.
+He believes technology is a vital and integral part of systems organisations and can be used to enhance the functioning of professional organisations for the betterment of society.

 A 2016 graduate of the Aga Khan Academy Mombasa, Joshua is currently in his second year at the University of Texas at Arlington on a scholarship where he is studying computer science and engineering.
 He says his interest in his chosen area of study “was induced by my love for problem solving… problem solving in real life situations through technological solutions.”